-Our next great event is an ALE TRAIL!
+Our most recent great event was an ALE TRAIL!

 “What’s a CAMRA Ale Trail”, you may ask, “Isn’t it a beer festival?”

-So we in North Herts, like a number of branches, e.g. Peterborough at the end of August, invite pubs and bars to offer you guest ales and ciders over and above their normal offering.
+So we in North Herts, like a number of branches, e.g. Peterborough at the end of August, and St Ives in October, invited pubs and bars to offer you guest ales and ciders over and above their normal offering.

 Well, what a response here!
-ALL, repeat ALL the pubs, bars and hotels that serve real ale normally are taking part and putting on extra – The Whole Town reaching up to Wilbury Hills and Norton and the village of Willian to the south.
+ALL, repeat ALL the pubs, bars and hotels that serve real ale normally took part and put on extra – The Whole Town reaching up to Wilbury Hills and Norton and the village of Willian to the south.
 What stars!
 LUCKY LETCHWORTH!

-The Letchworth Live pop-up shop at 5, The Arcade, SG6 3ET is the main source of the guides, information, joining opportunities, and souvenir fanwear and festival glasses.
-We also have a display of CAMRA books that can be ordered, especially featuring the great beer writer Roger Protz, who has a new book just out about Britain’s Family Brewers.
+It had a display of CAMRA books that could be ordered, especially featuring the great beer writer Roger Protz, who has a new book just out about Britain’s Family Brewers.
 Hear about that on CAMRA’s podcast Pubs Pints People – also the theme of our weekend.
-The interviewer was CAMRA North Herts’ own Publicity Officer, Dean Barrett, who’s also the co-organiser of the weekend with Chris Wilson, Town Managing Director of Love Letchworth.
+The interviewer was CAMRA North Herts’ own Publicity Officer, Dean Barrett, who’s also the co-organiser of the weekend’s Ale Trail Treasure Hunt Quiz that supported Love Letchworth‘s World Food Fayre.

 The Arcade’s a covered shopping parade next to The Three Magnets and close to Garden City Brewery and Crafty’s Beer Shop.
 We’re a relatively small town, but with great variety.